-Minerals and metals such as cobalt, copper and nickel are designed and manufactured into 'green' energy technologies such as 'energy efficient' smart thermostats and wind turbines, and are a key component in wiring and cabling that undergirds basically every electronic device.
+Minerals and metals such as cobalt, copper and nickel are designed and manufactured into 'green' energy technologies such as 'energy efficient' smart thermostats and wind turbines and are a key component in wiring and cabling that undergirds basically every electronic device.
 Cobalt is used to boost battery power and is a key ingredient in lithium-ion batteries that power electric vehicles.
-Due to its use in electric vehicles and batteries that store 'green' energy, cobalt is often put forward as a critical mineral in the 'green' energy revolution.
-One Swiss-based multinational mining company, Glencore, accounts for more than a quarter of the world's land-based cobalt output as a by-product of copper mining in the Democratic Republic of the Congo (DRC) (Frankel et al. 2016), and also as a by-product of nickel mining in Australia and Canada (Glencore 2020).
+Due to its use in electric vehicles and batteries that store 'green' energy, cobalt is often put forward as a critical mineral in the 'green' energy revolution (van den Brink et al. 2020).
+One Swiss-based multinational mining company, Glencore, accounts for more than a quarter of the world's land-based cobalt output as a by-product of copper mining in the Democratic Republic of the Congo (DRC) (Frankel, Chavez and Ribas 2016) and of nickel mining in Australia and Canada (Glencore 2020).
 A 460% increase in global cobalt demand is projected by 2050 (Hund et al. 2020: 103).
-With more than half of the global supply of cobalt mined in the DRC, and half refined in China, however, the global supply chain is highly vulnerable to disruption (van den Brink et al. 2020: 155).
-In the DRC, as elsewhere, the high costs of company-community conflict in the extractive sector has led to significant instability (Davis and Franks 2014), and alternative sources of cobalt are now being sought.
-One as yet un-mined source of cobalt is the deep ocean seabed, the focus of our discussion below.
+However, with more than half the global supply of cobalt mined in the DRC and half refined in China, the global supply chain is highly vulnerable to disruption (van den Brink et al. 2020: 155).
+In the DRC, as elsewhere, the high costs of company-community conflicts in the extractive sector have led to significant instability (Davis and Franks 2014), and alternative sources of cobalt are now being sought.
+One as yet unmined source of cobalt is the deep ocean seabed (the focus of our discussion below).

 International waters 'cover more than half of the global seafloor and contain more valuable minerals than all the continents combined' (Hylton 2020).
-The push for seabed mining of metals and minerals to fuel the 'green' technology revolution is being accelerated in the Pacific region through a small number of mining companies and Pacific island nations, supported by the United Nations International Seabed Authority (ISA).
-Established in 1994, under the 1982 United Nations Convention for the Law of the Sea (1982), and headquartered in Jamaica, the ISA is an autonomous intergovernmental body that considers and approves applications for exploration of deep sea resources in the hydrothermal vents, seamounts along the mid ocean ridges, and abyssal plains in 'The Area', the vast seabed and high seas water column outside of national waters and Exclusive Economic Zones (EEZ) (Miller et al. 2018).
-To date, the ISA has issued 31 exploration licenses to state-backed companies, multinational corporations and start-ups to explore more than 1.3 million square kilometres of the seabed in the Atlantic, Pacific, and Indian Oceans.
+The push for seabed mining of metals and minerals to fuel the 'green' technology revolution is being accelerated in the Pacific Ocean through a small number of mining companies and Pacific Island nations, supported by the United Nations (UN) International Seabed Authority (ISA).
+Established in 1994 under the United Nations Convention on the Law of the Sea (Division for Ocean Affairs and the Law of the Sea, Office of Legal Affairs, UN 2001) and headquartered in Jamaica, the ISA is an autonomous intergovernmental body that considers and approves applications for exploring deep-sea resources in the hydrothermal vents, seamounts along the mid-ocean ridges and abyssal plains in 'The Area', the vast seabed and high seas water column outside national waters and the exclusive economic zones (Miller et al. 2018).
+To date, the ISA has issued 31 exploration licenses to state-backed companies, multinational corporations and startups to explore more than 1.3 million square kilometres of the seabed in the Atlantic, Pacific and Indian Oceans (ISA 2021).